Egor4ik325/rankrise/README.md

 - id is a auto incrementing primary key (model)

-- product name and slug must be unique
+- name and slug must be unique

 - price should contain values only from choices